 Then, as a product manager, look into that feedback and use the right kind of tools.
 There are some word analytics tools to determine the most common pain points that customers are having.
 In fact, we use Pendo as one of the tools to get feedback.
 Those are some of the things that have been immensely helpful to get more qualitative and quantitative data.

-Priya: Yes.
 What I have found really helpful is implementing monthly sync ups with the support team to understand the volume of support tickets we receive, and categorizing those support tickets to understand where exactly to start focusing on.
 We also collect support ticket data and translate it in terms of product investment.

 Meaning, which areas do we want to invest in to elevate some of the issues and customer pain points.
 Those are things that we look at as part of defining the roadmap.
 We also make sure we have constant sync ups with the support lead or the support team to get their input as well.

-It could be monthly, if you're so invested in that particular app integration, or it could be on a quarterly basis just to sync up and discuss where they are heading, where your roadmap is heading, and if there are things that would have an influence on either roadmap.
+It could be monthly, if you're so invested in that particular integration, or it could be on a quarterly basis just to sync up and discuss where they are heading, where your roadmap is heading, and if there are things that would have an influence on either roadmap.

 There are two elements.
 One element is the people who have influence over a product roadmap, and definitely the partner conversations that we have do have influence over these roadmaps.
 So making sure we understand those, as we have conversations with them.
 I also suggest working closely with the engineering team to understand if there are any API changes coming in.
 Also sign up for newsletters.
 Many of the developer platforms and developer portals now have updates on what's happening to ensure that you are up to speed on what's going on.